hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 This appears to create difficulties for the notion of what it is like to be a bat.
 </span>

-The statement that the novelty of echolocation "appears to create difficulties" is the best justification for incommensurability he can muster.
+There is no real argument here (or the rest of the paper for that matter), just the bald assertion that echolocation "appears to create difficulties" for getting inside a bat's head.
 Can we do better?

 <!-- Nagel's account of the phenomenology feels more plausible than